typelead/eta-fib-service/README.md

 # Eta Fibonacci Service

-This repository hosts the code for the fibonacci service example in the Web Service tutorial.
+This repository hosts the code for the fibonacci service example in the [Web Service](https://eta-lang.org/docs/tutorials/web-services/the-api) tutorial.

+## Running

 ```
 etlas run
 ```

+This will start a server at `http://localhost:9000`.

 There's a single endpoint: